Localized Multiple Kernel Learning---A Convex Approach: Generalization Error Bounds

 \section{Generalization Error Bounds}

 In this section we present generalization error bounds for our approach.
-In particular, this establishes the first generalization error bounds for a localized approach to MKL.
 We give a purely data-dependent bound on the generalization error, which is obtained using Rademacher complexity theory~\citep{bartlett2002rademacher}.
 To start with, our basic strategy is to plug the optimal $\beta_{jm}$ established in Eq.~\eqref{kernel-mixture-update} into \eqref{soft-primal}, so as to equivalently rewrite \eqref{soft-primal} as a block-norm regularized problem as follows:

 Solving \eqref{convx-local-MKL-equivalent} corresponds to empirical risk minimization in the following hypothesis space: